binhrobles/ghosts-services/README.md

 #### Handled by Deployment Pipeline

-- Github Action deploys to prod with `sls deploy -s prod`
+- Github Action deploys to prod with `sls deploy -s production`
 - `serverless-custom-domain` creates a path off the root domain to the deployed stage
-- TODO: Github Action invokes Elasticsearch provisioning lambda
+- Github Action invokes Elasticsearch provisioning lambda

 #### Post-Deploy Manual Steps